Destin Leaving the Scene of an Accident Attorneys

 How can an attorney defend me if I am charged with Leaving the Scene of an Accident in Destin?

-I’ve been a criminal defense lawyer in Destin and Okaloosa County since 2001.
-Over the years, I have learned that every case is different.
+Brandy and I focus our practice 100% on criminal defense.
+Over the years, we have learned that every case is different.
 Therefore, the defense strategy has to be customized for each unique case.
 Flaherty Defense Firm will build a defense for your case that gives you the best possible chance of success.
 It starts with a review of a few basics:

 - Can the State prove that the injury was serious enough to be considered “serious bodily injury”?
-I have used that issue to get cases reduced from a felony to a misdemeanor.
+We have used that issue to get cases reduced from a felony to a misdemeanor.

 - Can we argue that you didn’t know that a death or serious injury occurred?
 The State will have to prove this element beyond a reasonable doubt in order to convict you.